 Requirements

 The requirements for the course involve the submission of a topic, proposal, and portfolio.
-You will also be presenting an online seminar about your M.S.
-Project topic.
-The required time-line is specified in the Course Syllabus and the Timeline section of this website.
+The required time-line is specified in the Course Syllabus and the Timeline section of this Web site.
 Final projects will be graded based upon their creativity, rigor, synthesis, and application of coursework.
 Projects should use good grammar and be professionally written.
 Failure to meet these standards or to meet deadlines associated with individual aspects of ENTO 888 will result in a No Pass grade or an incomplete in the course until the project is revised to standards.
-Because this is a required course for the distance M.S. program, students receiving a No Pass, will be required to re-register and retake the course to complete their degree.
+Because this is a required course for the distance M.S. program, students receiving a No Pass, will be required to reregister and retake the course to complete their degree.

 Guidelines

 Pay special attention to course deadlines.
-Course deadlines are strict for a reason, to move you towards completing your project in a timely manner.
-Please note that failure to meet deadlines, especially if you are planning to graduate that semester, can push back your graduation.
+Course deadlines are strict for a reason, to move you towards completing your proposal and project in a timely manner.

-Typically, a 3-credit hour course can take 150-200 hours of study time both during class and outside of class.
+Typically, a 3-credit hour course can take 100 hours or more of in-class time and study outside of class.
+The M.S. degree proposal (ENTO 887, 1 cr.) and M.S. project (ENTO 888, 2 cr.) together comprise 3 credits and will take a significant amount of time to complete.
 However, quality work is not always a reflection of time.
 How do you know if your project has sufficient quality and depth to receive a passing grade?
 Projects completed with the goal of "being good enough" are rarely good, or enough.
-Students who complete their projects in accordance with their approved proposal and who invest quality time and effort, will likely receive passing grades.
+Students, who complete their projects in accordance with their approved proposal and who invest quality time and effort, will likely receive passing grades.
 Students should work towards the goal of being proud of their project.